pbiron/wordpress-beta-tester/readme.txt

 == Changelog ==

 = 1.2.3 =
-* update a few strings and correct typos
+* updated a few strings and correct typos
 * run through WPCS linter
-* fix translation strings to include HTML in context and properly escape with `wp_kses_post()`
+* fixed translation strings to include HTML in context and properly escape with `wp_kses_post()`
+* fixed link to settings page under Multisite

 = 1.2.2 =
 * change wording from blog to website